-In case the child does not have a Specific Learning Disability, the counselor can recommend other ways to help the child at home or any other organisation whose services are more appropriate.
+In case the child does not have a Specific Learning Disability (SpLD), the counselor can recommend other ways to help the child at home or any other organisation whose services are more appropriate.
 The information in the evaluation is sufficiently detailed and comprehensive to be used by the other organisation.

 What are the benefits of an Assessment?

-Provides useful information about the child's cognitive abilities, memory and other skills needed for literacy which form the form of remedial solutions are the benefits of an assessment.
+Useful information about the child's cognitive abilities, memory and other skills needed for literacy which form the form of remedial solutions are the benefits of an assessment.

 The nature and extent of the difficulties faced by the child can be determined.
 This can be shared with the child's teachers at school, to help them address the child's needs.

 It can help identify the strengths a child has which he/she can use to learn more effectively and help align teaching to learning.